 Google shipped the Genkit Agents API in preview on July 1, 2026, adding session management, streaming, human approval interrupts, and multi-agent delegation to the open-source Genkit framework for TypeScript and Go.

-Genkit has been around since 2024 as a Google-maintained framework for building AI-powered apps.
+Genkit has been around since May 2024 as a Google-maintained framework for building AI-powered apps.
 The Agents API is a significant extension: it moves Genkit from a request/response flow runner into something closer to a full-stack agent runtime.
-The framework already supports TypeScript, Go, Python, and Dart.
+The framework already supports TypeScript, Go, Dart, and Python.
 The new Agents API is TypeScript and Go only for now — Python and Dart users do not get it yet.

 What Genkit was solving before